 - John F. Kennedy Memorial Award

-The Public Service Center recognizes that funding for faculty and student-initiated service projects is important for the future viability of the project and for positive community change.
+The Einhorn Center recognizes that funding for faculty and student-initiated service projects is important for the future viability of the project and for positive community change.
 The Center therefore offers several opportunities for funding through our office, as well as information on other funding sources at Cornell and nationally.

 - Robinson-Appel Humanitarian Award — The Robinson-Appel award was established to recognize and honor students who have had significant involvement in community service by providing support for their projects, which address a community's social needs or problems.
 Three projects are selected, and each receives $2,500 to further a community service project initiated and proposed by Cornell students.